Long Beach Motorcycle Accident Attorney

 - Broken bones.
 Motorcycle riders who fall from their motorcycles are highly likely to break bones upon impact.
 Bone fractures range from mild hairline breaks that heal easily with time, to serious compound fractures that can become entry points for dangerous infections and diseases.

 - Lacerations.
 Debris from a crash or on the road can lead to deep cuts that require extensive restorative care.

 - Spinal cord injuries.
 When a crash violently throws a motorcyclist from his or her vehicle, he or she may suffer twisting or impact wounds to the spine.
 Unlike most of the rest of the human body, the spinal cord cannot self-repair, and a spinal cord injury often entails permanent disabilities such as limited mobility or paralysis.

 - Traumatic brain injuries (TBIs).
 A blow to the head can certainly cause a TBI such as a concussion, and more significant impacts can cause internal bleeding and other life-threatening issues.
 Even mild concussions can lead to a host of problems that can belong-lasting.
 Wearing a Department of Transportation-approved motorcycle helmet will not prevent every possible head injury, but they have been proven to save lives.

 Motorcycle Safety Tips

-Any experienced cyclist knows that motorcycle riding is more dangerous than driving a car.
-Good motorcycle operators make a safety a priority at all times.
-Avoid being in an accident by paying attention to these tips for motorcycle safety in Long Beach:
+Any experienced rider knows that motorcycle riding is more dangerous than driving a car.
+Good motorcycle riders make safety a priority at all times.
+Avoid being in an accident by paying attention to these tips for motorcycle safety in Long Beach and Los Angeles County:

 - Always wear a helmet.
 The evidence is clear that motorcycle helmets save lives and protect from serious head injuries and brain damage.
 It’s not only the safe thing to do but the law.
 In California, both operators and passengers are required to wear a helmet at all times on a motorcycle.